wp-plugins/templatesnext-toolkit/readme.txt

 == Description ==

-Custom Portfolio, Testimonial and Shortcode functionality for TemplatesNext Wordpress Themes Demo and documentation : http://www.templatesnext.org/icreate/?page_id=541
+Custom Portfolio, Testimonial and Shortcode functionality for TemplatesNext Wordpress Themes.

+Demo and documentation : http://www.templatesnext.org/icreate/?page_id=541

 Some of the shortcode may not work properly with any other themes.